-Audit Report Audit Issue Status of Management Action Original 1 Daniel Na Die Ger Carlait Dansen A. L. C. C. C. C. C. mi di titata i Target 7/1/19 Target 1 Report Name: Plan for Scalable Research Administration to Enable There are three major initiatives underway to 7/1/18 4/15/21 Administrative Future Growth in Research: strengthen and scale the processes for research Management of In our view, Mason's current research administrative administration.
-Sponsored Programs processes are not adequate nor scalable to support the M 41 CC 4 1 1 1 1 1 1 B 4 B 4 10/11/17 nature and extent of research administrative and Management has an effort underway to automate Report Date: 10/11/17 compliance obligations likely to result from substantial certain processing and control of research 3.6 future growth in the volume and value of research administration activities and to redesign related Management: Aurali awards.
-A 50% growth of the overall research portfolio, processes to ensure effectiveness and achieve Dade, Interim to ~\$150 million, might require an additional \$2.4 efficiencies.
-This is likely to be a multi-year Vice President for million of expenditures (determined on a straight-line effort.
-A third-party technology suite has been Research, basis) to support research administration and compliance acquired and a 3-month planning and assessment Innovation, and activities.
-As management plans for such growth and phase for the project is underway; the entire Economic sustaining its R1-Highest Research Activity project is expected to have an approximate 3-year Impact classification, we believe there should be concurrent, duration. comprehensive planning for the appropriate mix of I D 1 2020 111 people, process, and technology resources to effectively In December 2020, a well-known consulting firm satisfy the current and future nature and extent of engaged by management completed their research administrative and compliance obligations assessment of Mason's business model and while enabling faculty and researchers to remain focused investment plan for certain large complex applied on conducting research.
-In conducting such planning, research awards, including the business structures management should consider multiple areas, including: and capabilities to administer growth of such Alignment, including ensuring that academic unit plans awards and the related programmatic, financial, for growing research (and providing appropriate intellectual property, legal, and reputational risks. administrative support) are fully aligned with Mason's Recommendations, and improvement planning, to strategic plans and goals. support and grow the portfolio and enhance • Information technology, including systems, reporting infrastructure are being reviewed by relevant capabilities, and interface automation which impact management and are expected to be reviewed work process effectiveness and efficiency. with senior leaders in February 2021.
-Organizational structures, including the appropriate Implementation plans will be developed mix of academic unit and centralized employees, job thereafter. roles, workloads, time dedicated to research administration activities, and reporting relationships for Research and Fiscal Services are working academic unit research administrators. together on an effort to compare post award • Resourcing, including the appropriate level and mix of management processes with identified best automation as well as academic unit and centralized practices so as to develop recommendations for employees. more consistent processes across all academic units, including defining clearer roles and
+Audit Report Audit Issue Status of Management Action Original Target Current Target 1 Audit Report Report Name: Administrative Management of Sponsored Programs Report Date: 10/11/17 Management: Aurali Dade, Interim Vice President for Research, Innovation, and Economic Impact Impact Plan for Scalable Research Administration to Enable Future Growth in Research: In our view, Mason's current research administrative processes are not adequate nor scalable to support the nature and extent of research administrative and compliance obligations likely to result from substantial future growth in the volume and value of research awards.
+A 50% growth of the overall research portfolio, to ~\$150 million, might require an additional \$2.4 million of expenditures (determined on a straight-line basis) to support research administration and compliance activities.
+As management plans for such growth and sustaining its R1-Highest Research Activity classification, we believe there should be concurrent, comprehensive planning for the appropriate mix of people, process, and technology resources to effectively satisfy the current and future nature and extent of research administrative and compliance obligations while enabling faculty and researchers to remain focused on conducting research.
+In conducting such planning, management should consider multiple areas, including: Alignment, including ensuring that academic unit plans for growing research (and providing appropriate administrative support) are fully aligned with Mason's strategic plans and goals.
+Information technology, including systems, reporting capabilities, and interface automation which impact work process effectiveness and efficiency.
+Organizational structures, including the appropriate mix of academic unit and centralized employees, job roles, workloads, time dedicated to research administration activities, and reporting relationships for academic unit research administrators.
+Resourcing, including the appropriate level and mix of Status of Management ActionThere are three major initiatives underway to strengthen and scale the processes for research administration.Management has an effort underway to automate certain processing and control of research administration activities and to redesign related processes to ensure effectiveness and achieve efficiencies.
+This is likely to be a multi-year automation as well as academic unit and centralized employees. more consistent processes across all academic units, including defining clearer roles and